difference between hub switch and router

 A switch also connects multiple devices in a network, but it operates at the data link layer of the OSI model, which means it examines the data packets being sent and only sends them to the intended recipient.
 This makes a switch more efficient than a hub, as it reduces network traffic and improves performance.
 Switches can also support VLANs (Virtual LANs), which allow network administrators to logically separate networks without physically separating devices.

-See also difference between other and another
+See also difference between sheriff and police

 What is a Router?